-2005, its police failed to produce any annual report.
-Even today, ad hoc official press conferences on crime provide no information on national trends.
-They seldom give relevant figures and reveal many discrepancies.
-Moreover, the security forces are known to be very corrupt and brutal.
-So the population does not trust them.
-According to national crime surveys conducted by the Cleen Foundation amongst some 10,000 Nigerians, for instance, only a minority of victims reported crimes to the police, 30% in 2005, 11% in 2006.
+Another problem with the reliability of official crime statistics in Nigeria is that the security forces are not equally distributed across the national territory.
+They are usually concentrated on urban centres of power, to the detriment of rural areas.
+Hence there were 2,545 policemen for 1 million inhabitants in Lagos according to official figures in 2006, and up to 9,460 in the capital city Abuja, as against 2,189 in Delta State, 1,864 in Bayelsa and 1,745 in Rivers for instance.
+Known to be very corrupt and brutal, the security forces are not trusted by the population either.
+According to national surveys conducted by the Cleen Foundation amongst some 10,000 Nigerians, only a minority of victims reported crimes to the police, 30% in 2005, 11% in 2006^{13} .
 As a result, official statistics are under-evaluated.
-By its own account, the police recorded "only" 1,956 murders and 17 manslaughters in 2008, including 133 victims of armed robbers.
+By its own account, the police recorded "only" 1,956 murders and 17 manslaughters in 2008, including 133 victims of armed robbers14 .
 This very year, NigeriaWatch recorded 2,626 deaths due to crime, excluding accidents or political violence; the annual average was 2,730 in 2006-2011.